Guru-Sivaram/Sound-Equalizer-Project/README.md

 # Sound-Equalizer-Project
-Equazlier to manipulate .wav files in MATLAB
+Equalizer to manipulate .wav files in MATLAB

 Description:
 A user to import a .wav audio file and adjust the frequencies present within that audio file to their liking using the features presented in the GUI